d-jo/scorpions-import-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Release Notes

+1.0.0 - For this release, we have a working Dashboard page with some mock data for Review and Done sections.
+For The upload section, a user is able to import a .docx, .pdf, or .txt(for testing) file to the backend and then extract data from them.